microsoft/qlib/examples/benchmarks/README.md

 - The selected 20 features are based on the feature importance of a lightgbm-based model.
 - The base model of DoubleEnsemble is LGBM.
 - The base model of TCTS is GRU.
+- About the datasets
+  - Alpha158 is a tabular dataset.
+There are less spatial relationships between different features.
+Each feature are carefully desgined by human (a.k.a feature engineering)
+  - Alpha360 contains raw price and volue data without much feature engineering.
+There are strong strong spatial relationships between the features in the time dimension.